-Applying a uniform annual charge to businesses would not be an equitable approach because it does not differentiate between large and small business, and the scale of benefits likely to accrue to businesses.
+The Subcommittee agreed that applying a uniform annual charge to businesses would not be an equitable approach because it does not differentiate between large and small business, and the scale of benefits likely to accrue to businesses.
 A capital value approach is a useful proxy in this regard.